Gretchen & Ray

 Love At First Sight

 Big Bay Ray is a nonprofit in honor of my horse Ray.
 Our family met Ray in Milpitas, California in 2008.
-While my mom was visiting the ranch to lease a friend’s horse, I saw a beautiful Bay (Dark Brown) Thoroughbred out in the pasture that caught my eye.
-The look in his eyes was majestic and he was a bit wild, having been abandoned by his owner at the ranch!
-Instantly, I fell in love with him and asked the ranch if we could turn him out (exercise him) and groom and care for him for free.
-They agreed until they were able to successfully lease him.
-Over the year, we had grown very close, and he would lift up his head the minute we drove up to the pasture.
-Despite, our care for him, he was leased out.
+While my mom was visiting a ranch to lease a friend’s horse, I saw a beautiful Bay (Dark Brown) Thoroughbred out in the pasture that caught my eye.
+The look in his eyes was majestic and a bit wild, having been abandoned by his owner at the ranch.
+Instantly, I fell in love with him and asked the ranch if we could turn him out (exercise him) and groom and care for him.
+They said that would be fine until they were able to successfully lease him.
+After a year, we had grown very close, and he would lift up his head the minute we drove up to the pasture.
+Despite our care for him, he was leased out.
 A firm believer in God, I knew that we could be connected again, if it was meant to be.

 About two years after I left Ray and said the hardest of goodbyes, I found out that he was looking for a new home.
 Financially, I had no business getting a horse, but I couldn’t say no. So, with Ray in tow in a trailer, we headed North so that he could be closer to me.
 Ray was my best friend and the best horse I could’ve ever asked for.
 Like most rescue horses, he loved me and trusted me when he had no reason to trust anyone after his abandonment.
 He loved his grandparents (Paul and Gretchen) and my sister Stephanie.
 And everyone loved Ray.